athankefalas/RouteLinkKit/README.md

 This mini framework started as a proof of concept, and has only been tested with iOS and iPadOS, using the SwiftUI App lifecycle.
 As a result, it is provided as is and without ANY warranty of any kind.
-If you plan to use this framework, especially in producion code, please do a round of testing before commiting to it.
+If you plan to use this framework, especially in producion code, please do a round of testing before commiting to using it.

 ## 📦 Instalation